Personalised Employment Pass Frequently Asked Questions

 All PEP holders are required to earn a minimum annual fixed salary of SGD $144,000.

-What will happen if I didn’t meet the $144,000 fixed annual salary?
+What will happen if I did not meet the $144,000 fixed annual salary?

 If the salary requirement is not met, your PEP will be cancelled and you will be issued a Short Term Visit Pass, which will allow you to remain in Singapore.
 In the event you decide to work in Singapore again, your prospective employer must apply for an Employment Pass for you.